peter88213/nvhelp-en/source/section_menu.rst

 you can create a spreadsheet with a row per section, containing the following data:

-- The section ID as a hyperlink to the section in the manuscript (if any)
--  Section title
+- Section ID (hidden)
--  Section description
+- Section number (link to manuscript)
+- Title
+- Description
+- Viewpoint
+- Date
+- Time
--  Narrative date
+- Day
--  Narrative time
+- Duration
 - Tags
 - Section notes
 - A/R
 - Goal
 - Conflict
 - Outcome
--  Sequential section number
+- Status
 - Words total
 - Word count
 - Characters
 - Locations
 - Items

 .. note::
    Only "normal" sections appear in the section list.